Welcome to the

 Youths & Environmental Advocacy Centre UK

-Why we exist
+why we exist

-While regulated oil extraction operations are continuing to impact the Niger Delta adversely through previous and ongoing spills, a significant proportion of the oil pollution in the area is related to illegal oil refining activities.
-It is estimated about 2,200 people, primarily young people in the Ogoni region alone, are presently involved with the practice of artisanal refining.
+While regulated oil extraction is continuing to impact the Niger Delta adversely through oil spills and flaring, a significant proportion of oil pollution is related to illegal oil refining activities.
+It is estimated about 2,200 people, primarily young people in the Ogoni region alone, are presently involved with the practice of ‘oil bunkering’.
+Providing an alternative energy source is a key part in severing the dependency on fossil fuels in the Niger Delta.

 yeac uk